Code-Institute-Submissions/MikeR94-CI-Project-Portfolio-2/README.md

 * ### Question Section

     * This is the core of the game.
-The user is asked to answer 8 questions that are Astronomy related and the difficulty of the questions will be determined by what difficulty the user selects in the difficulty section
+The player is asked to answer 8 questions that are Astronomy related and the difficulty of the questions will be determined by what difficulty the player selects in the difficulty section
     * I decided to do 8 questions as there are 8 planets in our solar system.
-It's a small niche addition that hopefully the user may spot.
+It's a small niche addition that hopefully the player may spot.
     * Each question is randomly displayed from a list of pre-determined questions created from questions.js.
     * If the player answers a correct answer, a "correct sound" noise will play, the correct answer will highlight green, the planet icon will light up, the time will pause and the player will receive points determined by difficulty for answering the question plus additional points equal to the time left.
-The next question icon will then show after 0.5 seconds.
+The next question icon will then become clickable after 0.5 seconds.
-    * If the players answers incorrectly, an "incorrect sound" noise will play, the correct answer will highlight green, the users selected answer will highlight red and the user will not score points.
-The next question icon will then show after 0.5 seconds.<br /><br />
+    * If the players answers incorrectly, an "incorrect sound" noise will play, the correct answer will highlight green, the players selected answer will highlight red and the player will not score points.
+The next question icon will then become clickable after 0.5 seconds.
+    * If the players fails to answer within 30 seconds, the correct answer will highlight green, the incorrect answers will highlight red and the player will not score points.
+The next question icon will then become clickable after 0.5 seconds.<br /><br />

 <details><summary><b>Desktop Question Image</b></summary>